-Voile, that beauty is my personal favorite of glass.
+This one is currently my favorite G&T glass.
 The Copa, or Copa de Balon in Spanish, is a more modern Gin and Tonic glass.
-It first popped up in Spain.
-But you can see it not only all over Spain but also in Portugal.
+It first popped up in Spain, but you can find it everywhere now.

 And that's not all.
-You can add plenty of large ice cubes that keep your drink chilled for a long time.
-That gets supported by the fact that you hold the glass at its stem.
-So you're not warming up your Gin & Tonic glass while sipping.
+The large ice cubes you can put into the glass will keep your drink chilled for a long time.
+Because you usually hold the glass at its stem, you're not warming up your Gin & Tonic glass while sipping.

 Old Fashioned or Rocks Glass